Kayleigh: Legacy

-The song's popularity in the summer of 1985 was responsible for a significant rise in popularity of the name Kayleigh.
+The song's popularity in mid-1985 was responsible for a significant rise in popularity of the name Kayleigh.
 Its popularity and legacy was addressed by Harry Wallop, writing in The Daily Telegraph in 2011:

-Some names just didn’t exist a generation ago, but have taken off in popularity.
+Some names just didn't exist a generation ago, but have taken off in popularity.
 The most famous of these is Kayleigh, which came into existence thanks to the neo-prog rock band Marillion, who had a number two hit with a single of this name in 1985.
 It was almost unheard of before the song.
 But since then it has taken hold, especially with parents who grew up with a love of long-haired bouffant power ballads.
-A few years ago, the name made it to the 30th most popular girl’s name in Britain, and it remains popular: 267 children were named it last year.
+A few years ago, the name made it to the 30th most popular girl's name in Britain, and it remains popular: 267 children were named it last year.
 Curiously, though, it has spawned a bewildering sub-sect of names, nearly all of which are unrelentingly bizarre.
 There were 101 Demi-Leighs last year, seven Chelsea-Leighs and four called Lilleigh, which sounds like a sanitary product.

 In 2012, it was announced that the Scottish Borders Council was to inscribe extracts from the song's lyrics into the pavement at the newly developed Market Square in Galashiels.
 Council engineer David Johnstone said the authority felt it was appropriate to mark the links between Galashiels and the song: